carygravel/perl2python/README.md

 be added.
 - Perl has a very loose concept of instance variables in classes.
 In Python, these must previously declared.
-- Perl does not distiguish between instance variables in classes and hash keys. perl2python makes a guess that any keys for objects called "self" are instance variables, and anything else are dict keys.
+- Perl does not distinguish between instance variables in classes and hash keys. perl2python makes a guess that any keys for objects called "self" are instance variables, and anything else are dict keys.
 This will often be wrong.
 - All Perl modules that are in the list of directory to be searched are automatically identified.
 Python modules are identified partly by their path, and thus either the import statements or their calls will often have to be adjusted.
+- Perl allows variable interpolation inside regexes.
+This is not possible in Python.
+One workaround might be regex concatenation.

 # SUBROUTINES/METHODS